GhostWording/PublicDocumentation/API/Sections/texts.md

 In many languages, recipients will be adressed differently depending if the sender is a close friend or relative or wants to show respect of distance.
 The `PoliteForm` property of texts is used to code that.
 It currently contains the following values
 * T : familiar (example : tu es belle)
 * V : polite (example : vous êtes belle)
-* I : indifferent (example : la terre est ronde)
+* I : indifferent (example : il fait beau, the weather is nice)

 In most apps, constraints on  the correct verbal form will be dictated by the  context.

-In an app such as `Le bout des lèvres` the user write to his or her sweetheart.
-In that case the polite form (V) will not appropriate.
-In that case, the app will display all texts for which `PoliteForm != 'V'`
+As an example in an app such as `Le bout des lèvres` the user writes to his or her sweetheart.
+In that context the polite form V is not very appropriate so the app will only suggest texts for which `PoliteForm != 'V'`

+## Caveat

+An app can suggest texts that are correct in English but will be improper in French or Spanish because the sender gender, the recipient gender or the polite verbal form are not correct.

+When changes are made to the filtering logic, an app should be tested in a language other than English to check that the result makes sense.